meesvandongen/just-one-cf/docs/technical-architecture.md

 ## Word List

 The game uses `/src/wordlist.txt` which should contain one word per line.
 You can customize this file with your own words of varying difficulty levels.

+## Timer System Implementation

+### Non-Distracting Timer Design
+The timer system is designed to keep the game flowing without creating stress or pressure for players:

+#### Timer UI Guidelines
+- **Subtle Visual Indicators**: Use gentle progress bars or small countdown displays rather than large, prominent timers
+- **Soft Color Transitions**: Avoid harsh red warnings; use calm color progressions (green → yellow → orange)
+- **No Sudden Alerts**: No jarring sounds or pop-ups when time is running low
+- **Graceful Auto-Advance**: When time expires, smoothly transition to the next phase without penalties
+- **Progress-Based Display**: Show completion progress rather than countdown anxiety ("3 of 4 players submitted clues")

+#### Stress-Free Timer Implementation
+- **Chunked Time Display**: Update timer every 10 seconds to avoid anxiety-inducing countdown
+  - 90s → "About 1 minute 30 seconds left"
+  - 60s → "About 1 minute left"
+  - 30s → "About 30 seconds left"
+  - 10s → Switch to precise countdown: "10, 9, 8..." for final urgency
+- **Natural Language**: Use friendly phrases like "Plenty of time", "Getting close", "Almost done"
+- **Progress Bar Alternative**: Visual fill/empty progress indicator instead of numbers
+- **Contextual Messaging**:
+  - "Waiting for 2 more clues..." (focus on completion, not time pressure)
+  - "Take your time thinking of a unique clue"
+  - "Almost ready to reveal clues!"
+- **Gentle Transitions**: Fade between time states rather than jarring updates

+#### Timer Configuration
+- **Flexible Durations**: Host can adjust timer lengths based on group preferences
+  - **Clue Writing**: 60-90 seconds (adjustable 30-180s)
+  - **Duplicate Checking**: 30-45 seconds (adjustable 15-90s)
+  - **Guessing**: 60-90 seconds (adjustable 30-180s)
+- **Disable Option**: Timers can be completely disabled for casual play
+- **Extension Capability**: Host can add extra time during any phase if needed

+#### Implementation Considerations
+- **Host-Based Processing**: Timer logic runs on the host's client to leverage serverless architecture efficiently
+- **Timer Synchronization**: Host broadcasts timer updates to all players for synchronized experience
+- **Host Override**: Host can manually advance phases or extend time as needed
+- **Player Feedback**: Clear but unobtrusive indication of remaining time
+- **Accessibility**: Support for users who may need additional time or have different needs